Ira W. DeCamp Foundation

 Family Justice Law Center, New York, NY

-$50,000 to launch the Family Justice Law Center
+$60,000 as the first installment for the Family Justice Law Center

-Fostering Change for Children, Rocky Point, NY
+Fostering Change For Children, Rocky Point, NY

 Fostering Media Connections, Los Angeles, CA